Banjani: History

 The first written mention of the Banjani is in 1319.
 Some scholars argued that the name could derive from balnea (sr. banja), which means "bath" or "spa".
 According to oral tradition, the tribal name comes from Banjska in Kosovo from where they migrated.
+The Novljani were a medieval Serb community, which became a component part of the Drobnjaci tribe in Old Herzegovina (in Montenegro).
+According to folklore, the Novljani settled Bosnia at the time of the Serb settlement in the Balkans, then later crossed into the Banjani plateau in Old Herzegovina.
+From there, the Novljani and other Serb tribes pushed out the native population towards the Tara and source of Morača, and towards the south, Podgorica, and then settled and divided the conquered lands between themselves.
+The Novljani received the wide land that later encompassed the tribes of Banjani and Drobnjaci.

-Sir Arthur Evans noted that the Banjani were mentioned as Serbs in Herzegovina and Montenegro of the Middle Ages in Ragusan reports and Serbian chrysobulls.
+Sir Arthur Evans noted that the Banjani were mentioned as Vlachs in Herzegovina and Montenegro of the Middle Ages in Ragusan reports and Serbian chrysobulls.
 In Herzegovina were situated on the territory of Jezera and Piva.
 At the end of 14th century katunar (head of the tribe) was Jurek Junaković, later Herak Draženović of Radovan (1412), a certain Nenad (1432), and so on.
 Initially vassals of Pavlović (1430), in 1444 and 1463 they were recorded as vassals of Stjepan Vukčić Kosača.
 They are mentioned in mid-15th century documents from the Bay of Kotor.

 At the time of the Ottoman occupation in 1466, the Banjani became part of southeastern Sanjak of Herzegovina.
 During occupation many Vlachs, including from Banjani, collaborated with the Ottomans as slave agents.

 In Jovan Radonjić's letter from 1789. to Queen Catherine II. in asking for support from Empress of Russia for the Serbs from different tribes and regions, Banjani were also included.

-Geography

-The Banjani are central to the area between Nikšić and Bileća, from the top of Njegoš mountain, where the ancestors of the Petrović-Njegoš lived in the Muževice village (and who, as a merchant family, came from Zenica in Bosnia), to the Trebišnjica and Bileća Lake area.
-The surface area of the Banjani's territory is about 380 square kilometers, contiguous with other Montenegrin tribes: Golija to the north, Trepačke Rudine to the east, Grahovo to the south, and west to the state border of the Republika Srpska in Bosnia and Herzegovina (the Oputne Rudine region).

-In the past, the tribal borders to the south and east were different.
-The tribe bordering on Riđani was another Vlach tribe-clan that assimilated or migrated at the end of the 17th century, then formed two new clans: Grahovo and Trepačke Rudine.
-The newly formed tribes extended to the territory of the Banjani.
-Mountain ranges, Mt.
-Njegoš and Mt.
-Somina form a natural border to the north.
-Brekovac, Bratogošt, and Tisovac extend down to Trebišnjica and Bilećko Lake from the northwest to the southwest border. he southern and eastern boundaries of Banjani travel over hilly terrain, with no major natural barriers.